Sena MP Sanjay Raut appears before ED, leaves after more than ten hours | Politics

 - India

-Shiv Sena MP Sanjay Raut on Friday appeared before the Enforcement Directorate (ED) here to record his statement in a money laundering probe, and left after more than ten hours.
+Shiv Sena MP Sanjay Raut on Friday appeared before the Enforcement Directorate (ED) here to record his statement in an alleged money laundering case, and left after more than ten hours.

+He answered all questions, and would appear before the central agency again if summoned, he told reporters.

-Raut reached the ED office located at the Ballard Estate in south Mumbai around 11.30 am.
-He was seen leaving the office around 10 at night.
+Raut reached the ED office at Ballard Estate in south Mumbai around 11.30 in the morning, and left around 10 at night.

+''I gave full cooperation and answered all their questions.
+I will appear again if they call me,'' the Rajya Sabha member said, speaking to the media outside.

 After his arrival, the Sena MP, sporting a saffron muffler around his neck, waved at his supporters before entering the office with his lawyer.